Chipmaker AMD cuts revenue estimate, citing weak PC sales

-Chipmaker Advanced Micro Devices Inc lowered its revenue estimate for the second quarter, below analysts' average estimate, saying the demand for personal computers was weaker-than-expected.
+U.S. chipmaker Advanced Micro Devices Inc (AMD.O) lowered its revenue estimate for the second quarter, below analysts' average expectation, saying the demand for personal computers was weaker-than-expected.

 AMD's shares fell as much as 15 percent to $2.10 in extended trading, after the company also cut its adjusted gross margin forecast for the quarter ended June 27.

-The company has been shifting focus to gaming consoles and low-power servers but progress has lagged Wall Street's expectations due to intense competition from Intel and new competitors designing low-cost and power-efficient chips.

-Reuters reported in June that AMD was at the initial stage of reviewing whether to split itself in two or spin off a business, in a move to reverse its fortunes and take on Intel Corp.

-The company said on Monday it expects revenue to have decreased about 8 percent from the first quarter, compared with its previous forecast of down 3 percent, plus or minus 3 percent.
+The company said it expects revenue to have decreased about 8 percent from the first quarter, compared with its previous forecast of down 3 percent, plus or minus 3 percent.

 This implies revenue of about $948 million.
 Analysts were expecting $999.6 million, according to Thomson Reuters I/B/E/S.

-The Sunnyvale, California-based company also cut its forecast for second-quarter adjusted gross margin to about 28 percent, as weak demand from PC makers also hurt demand of its APU (accelerated processing unit) chips which combine both computing and graphic processing capability.
+The Sunnyvale, California-based company also cut its forecast for second-quarter adjusted gross margin to about 28 percent, as weak demand from PC makers also hurt sales of its new chip which combine both computing and graphic processing capability.

 The company warned in April that it expected weak demand for personal computers to continue for some time as original equipment manufacturers focus on lean inventories.